indieweb/wordpress-micropub/readme.txt

 `micropub_syndicate-to( $synd_urls, $user_id )`

 Called to generate the list of `syndicate-to` targets to return in response to a query.
 Returns `$synd_urls`, an array, possibly modified.

+`micropub_query( $resp, $input )`

+$resp defaults to null.
+If the return value is non-null, it should be an associative array that is encoded as JSON and will be returned in place of the normal micropub response.

 ...and one hook: